C++ Virtual Functions Interview Questions And Answers

 here b contains i and j where as d contains i, j& k.
 On assignment only i and j of the d get copied into i and j of b. k does not get copied. on the effect object d got sliced.

-14 :: What is general form of pure virtual function?
-Explain?
+3 :: What is virtual function?

 {